michelc/blog2/_posts/2019-10-15-crud-with-express-postgresql-10-steps.md

 Express needs a template system to generate views.
 To avoid complicating things, I choose [EJS](https://github.com/mde/ejs/): there is real HTML in it and it looks a lot like the ASP syntax (before Razor).

-To manage the database as simply as possible, [SQlite](https://sqlite.org/) will be sufficient.
-Above all, it's the easiest thing to do: no server to install and no problems under Windows.
-With Node JS, it is the SQlite3 module that serves as the interface for SQlite.
+To manage the database, this time I'm starting with a rather classic choice, namely [PostgreSQL](https://www.postgresql.org/).
+With Node JS, it is the module "[node-postgres](https://node-postgres.com/)" that serves as the interface for PostgreSQL.

 ### Install dependencies